k2view-academy/K2View-Academy/articles/33_data_catalog/01_data_catalog_overview.md

 # Data Catalog Overview

-Fabric Data Catalog is a graphical tool that visualizes the data structure, relationships and data flow within the Logical Unit.
+Fabric Data Catalog is a graphical tool that visualizes the Project’s data structure and relationships between the entities.

 ![image](images/33_01_tree.PNG)